 On January 30, 2018, the NRC received the first subsequent license renewal application from Florida Power & Light Company for subsequent renewal of the operating licenses for the Turkey Point Nuclear Generating Units 3 and 4.
-The NRC staff has begun an acceptance review for docketing in accordance with the requirements of 10 CFR 2.101.
-Should the NRC staff determine that the application is acceptable for docketing, the NRC staff will issue a notice of opportunity for hearing and the application review schedule.
+A non-proprietary version of the application was made publicly available on March 21, 2018.
+The NRC staff completed its acceptance review on April 26, 2018.
+On May 2, 2018, a notice of opportunity for hearing before the ASLB was published in the Federal Register.